kaby76/AntlrVSIX/README.md

 * Add back some of the useful UI from version 4, including the About Box, goto Listener/Visitor.
 I may add back other UI if I can access the Visual Studio LSP Client code.

+## Release notes for v5.1:

-* Add colorized tagging of grammar.
+* Re-added colorized tagging of grammar.
 When I switch to the LSP implementation, this functionality was lost because it's not directly supported by the LSP Client/Server API that Microsoft provides.
-Microsoft says to implement this functionality using TextMate files, but it's not at all clear how to do this.
+Microsoft says to implement this functionality using TextMate files, but that is not how it should be done--it duplicates the purpose of the LSP server, and it's hard to get right.
+Instead, it's implemented with a Visual Studio ITagger<> and a custom message to the LSP server.

-## Release notes for v5.0.0:
+## Release notes for v5.0:

 * Restructuring the code as a Language Server Protocol client/server implementation with extensions for VS 2019 (IDE) and VS Code.